coderefinery/git-collaborative/_episodes/01-remotes.md

 $ git init  # creates a non-bare repository
 ```

-- A non-bare repository contains `.git` and "the normal files"
+- A non-bare repository contains `.git` as well as a snapshot of your tracked files that you can directly edit
 - We can checkout local branches
 - We can and do work inside non-bare repositories